microsoft/FLAML/website/docs/Examples/Integrate - Spark.md

 ## Parallel Spark Jobs
 You can use Spark as a parallel backend by setting `use_spark` to `true` in both Hyperparameter Tuning and AutoML.
 FLAML will dispatch your job to the distributed Spark backend using [`joblib-spark`](https://github.com/joblib/joblib-spark).

-Please note that when you set `use_spark` to `true`, you should **not use Spark ML models** as they are already trained in parallel.
-This includes excluding Spark ML models from your **tuning function** for Hyperparameter Tuning and from the **estimators list** for AutoML.
-Spark ML models stated in the last section will automatically be excluded from the estimators list for AutoML.
+Please note that you should not set `use_spark` to `true` when applying AutoML and Tuning for Spark Data.
+This is because only SparkML models will be used for Spark Data in AutoML and Tuning.
+As SparkML models run in parallel, there is no need to distribute them with `use_spark` again.

 All the Spark-related arguments are stated below.
 These arguments are available in both Hyperparameter Tuning and AutoML: